Are you planning to spend 2 days in Barcelona?

 La Sagrada Família

-Your 2 days in Barcelona ends on a high note, at La Sagrada Família.
+End your 48 hours in Barcelona on a high note at La Sagrada Família.

 On the outside, this masterpiece of the post-modern world features intricate and symbolic carvings and is topped by iconic honeycomb Gothic towers.